pierrickrogermele/dev-doc/README.md

 DEVELOPMENT DOCUMENTATION
 =========================

-This repository contains Markdown files about miscellaneous development languages, environments, software and technics.
+This repository contains notes, in Markdown formats, about miscellaneous development languages, environments, software and technics.